openstack-archive/deb-python-aioeventlet/doc/using.rst

    `Trollius documentation <http://trollius.readthedocs.org/>`_.

-Use aiogreen with asyncio
+Use aioeventlet with asyncio
 -------------------------

-aiogreen can be used with asyncio, coroutines written with ``yield from ...``.
+aioeventlet can be used with asyncio, coroutines written with ``yield from ...``.
-To use aiogreen with asyncio, set the event loop policy before using an event loop.
+To use aioeventlet with asyncio, set the event loop policy before using an event loop.
 Example::

-    import aiogreen
+    import aioeventlet
     import asyncio

-    asyncio.set_event_loop_policy(aiogreen.EventLoopPolicy())
+    asyncio.set_event_loop_policy(aioeventlet.EventLoopPolicy())
     # ....

-Setting the event loop policy should be enough to examples of the asyncio documentation with the aiogreen event loop.
+Setting the event loop policy should be enough to examples of the asyncio documentation with the aioeventlet event loop.

 .. warning::
-   Since aiogreen relies on eventlet, eventlet port to Python 3 is not complete and asyncio requires Python 3.3 or newer: using aiogreen with asyncio is not recommended yet. *Using aiogreen with trollius should be preferred right now*.
+   Since aioeventlet relies on eventlet, eventlet port to Python 3 is not complete and asyncio requires Python 3.3 or newer: using aioeventlet with asyncio is not recommended yet. *Using aioeventlet with trollius should be preferred right now*.
 See the :ref:`status of the eventlet port to Python 3
    <eventlet-py3>`.

 Hello World::

-    import aiogreen
+    import aioeventlet
     import asyncio

     def hello_world():
         print("Hello World")
         loop.stop()

-    asyncio.set_event_loop_policy(aiogreen.EventLoopPolicy())
+    asyncio.set_event_loop_policy(aioeventlet.EventLoopPolicy())
     loop = asyncio.get_event_loop()
     loop.call_soon(hello_world)
     loop.run_forever()